G2/19: The admissibility of appeals filed by third parties

-A decision has been made on the referral G1/18 by the Enlarged Board of Appeal of the EPO.
+A decision has been made for referral G2/19 by the Enlarged Board of Appeal of the EPO.

 This series of articles considers referrals pending before the Enlarged Board of Appeal of the European Patent Office (EPO).
 Whilst the outcome of these referrals may be some months or years away, the opinions issued by the Enlarged Board of Appeal may fundamentally change the way the law is interpreted.
 In this article, we look at referral G1/18.